 This Ah-ha moment became my research thesis, which in turn became my sole purpose and drive.
 Returning to a low decile school, I asked the tamariki and whānau what they would like to see.
 I listened.
 Our class planned a school hangi.
 Tamariki did the maths by choosing and weighing the meat, the science by figuring out which rocks to use, and literacy by writing letters to sponsors and the wider community.
 I had buy-in.
 Tamariki and whānau were so engaged.
 It was a win-win (and probably remains one of the highlights of my career).

 Through various paid positions, the ideas kept formulating and digesting as the concept began to take hold.
-Any doubt was erased when she had her first foray into consulting and successfully designed and implemented an educational curriculum package.
-So when the opportunity to spend time in Forest and Farms Schools in the USA, to see their One-Day Schools in action, Bush Farm began.
-Fast forward, 18 months, and we completed a successful first-year pilot programme in 2017/18 with my friend Naomi Ishihara.
+Later, any doubt was erased when I had my first foray into consulting and successfully designed and implemented an educational curriculum package.
+So when the opportunity to spend a year visiting various Forest, Farm and Wilderness Schools in the USA and Canada, Bush Farm as a business began.
+I returned to Aotearoa and completed a six-month pilot programme in 2017/18 with my friend Naomi Ishihara.